Miner Safety Initiatives: Happy National Miners Day

 Celebrating Our Miners

 With four mining locations, we employ hundreds of people who deserve to be thanked on this day.
-These brave men and women work at our four mining locations:
+These brave men and women work at our mining locations:

 - Basalt, Nevada: where our natural diatomaceous earth is mined